 05 Dec 2024

-Dr Halabisky has been collaborating with a Spanish wetland remote sensing researcher, Ricardo Diaz-Delgado who spoke about the famous Doñana wetlands where he works.
-Both researchers were intrigued to find that the Digital Earth Africa datasets actually cover this southernmost region of Spain.
+Dr Halabisky has been collaborating with a Spanish wetland remote sensing researcher, Ricardo Diaz-Delgado who spent this summer as a visiting scientist with the University of Washington Precision Forestry Cooperative.
+During his time they spoke about the famous Doñana wetlands where he works and both were delighted to find that the Digital Earth Africa datasets cover this southernmost region.
+Dr DIaz-Delgado did some analyses and was able to compare it to other datasets that exist for the Doñana, such as that of the Estación Biológica de Doñana

 Theil–Sen slope in days/year showing the hydroperiod trend from 1974 to 2021.
 Red indicates consistent and significant decreasing trend in hydroperiod, while blue indicates the opposite (methods from Díaz-Delgado et al. 2016).
 The boundary of Doñana National Park is shown in red